humank/genai-demo/docs/design/design-principles.md

 ### 2. Domain Model and Persistence Model Conversion Issues

-- **Data Loss**: Ensure all necessary properties are handled during conversion.
+- **Data Loss**: Ensure all necessary attributes are handled during conversion.
-- **Type Mismatch**: Handle conversions between different types, such as string to enum, string to date, etc.
+- **Type Mismatch**: Handle conversion between different types, such as string to enum, string to date, etc.
 - **Circular Dependencies**: Handle circular references between entities, may need to use lazy loading or separate conversion processes.

 ### 3. Aggregate Boundary Issues